-For purposes of this policy, a minor is a person under the age of eighteen (18) who is not enrolled or accepted for enrollment at UNF.
-Examples of settings with vulnerable populations include child care centers, summer camps for minors and pre-college or enrichment programs.
+Examples of settings with vulnerable populations include child care centers, summer and non-summer camps and other activities for minors, pre-college or enrichment programs and the Disability Resource Center.
 This category also includes employees who are not directly working in those units, but have unsupervised access to the unit when the vulnerable population is present.
 This category does not include faculty or instructional academic staff performing regular teaching, service, and research responsibilities unless these responsibilities include unsupervised or significant access to vulnerable populations.

-2. Accountable or who have access to cash, credit card sales or management of credit card processing, and demand deposits;
+b.
+Accountable or who have access to cash, credit card sales or management of credit card processing, and demand deposits;

-3. Access to campus buildings, including residential housing facilities (assigned building master keys);
+c.
+Ability to complete final processing of payroll or payroll corrections, investments, security access transactions or purchase orders;

-4. Access to surplus property;
+d.
+Ability to process a payment, print or distribute checks;

-5. Ability to complete final processing of payroll or payroll corrections, investments, security access transactions or purchase orders;
+e.
+Ability to update, prepare, generate or enter a transaction (refund, wire transfer, automatic clearing house transaction, vendor add/change or vendor address change);

-6. Ability to process a payment, print or distribute checks;
+f.
+Access to campus buildings, including residential housing facilities (assigned building master keys);

-7. Ability to update, prepare, generate or enter a transaction (refund, wire transfer, automatic clearing house transaction, vendor add/change or vendor address change);
+g.
+Access to surplus property;

-8. Ability to access underlying codes/processing protocol supporting the University's ITS applications or complete, ITS security access transactions.
+h.
+Ability to access underlying codes/processing protocol supporting the University's ITS applications or complete, ITS security access transactions.

-9. Executives, those holding regular or interim positions to include Provost, Dean and VP.
+i.
+Access to Controlled Unclassified Information (CUI);

-D. Additional Positions Requiring a Successful Level 2 Background Check
+j.
+Executives, those holding regular or interim positions to include President, Provost, Vice President and Dean.

-There are other positions where Florida law requires employees or volunteers to undergo a fingerprint (“level II”) background check based on the nature of services performed and/or with whom the individual works.
-These positions include, but are not limited to the following: 1.
-Persons working with minors in summer camps; 2.
-Persons working in a childcare center; 3.
-Persons working in a school system/district; and 4.
+k.
 Persons working in the UNF Police Department.
-E. Background Check Process.
-The University may collect background information, including credit information for specified positions, on applicants consistent with the Fair Credit Reporting Act (FCRA).
-In order to obtain a credit report, FCRA requires organizations, including the University, to obtain a candidate’s written authorization before obtaining a credit report.
-When doing this, the University must: 1.
-Certify to the consumer-reporting agency that the employer is in compliance with the FCRA and will not misuse the information it receives.
-2. Disclose to the applicant or employee, on a separate form, its plans to obtain a consumer or investigative consumer report and that the information received will be used solely for employment purposes.
-3. Obtain written authorization from the applicant or employee.
-4. Inform the individual of his or her right to request additional information on the nature of the report and the means through which such information may be obtained.
-5. Inform the applicant that the report will include information about the individual’s character, general reputation, personal characteristics, etc. 6.
-Provide the individual with a summary of his or her rights under the FCRA.

-If the results of the background/credit check(s) are negative, the Office of Human Resources will comply with the required FCRA notification, ensuring that the applicant is provided with a Statement of Consumer Rights; provide the opportunity for the individual to review a copy of their background/credit report(s); and advise of their rights to dispute inaccurate information.
+C. Pre-employment Background Checks

-F. Request for Reconsideration of Background Check Decisions.
+Pre-employment background checks provides the University with critical information to make the best and most informed hiring decisions.
+All prospective faculty and staff will be offered employment contingent upon completion of a successful background check.
+Student employees will generally not be required to undergo a pre-employment background check unless they are hired to perform a position designated as a Position of Trust.